-Whistleblower claims must be true, to the best of the knowledge of individuals reporting them.
-The False Claims Act imposes liability on companies (usually federal contractors) who defraud government programs.
-The law includes what is known as a qui tam provision, which allows people unaffiliated with the government to take actions on behalf of the government through whistleblowing and allegations of fraud.
+Whistleblower claims must be true to the best of the knowledge of the individuals reporting them.
+The False Claims Act imposes liability on companies (usually federal contractors) that defraud government programs.
+The law includes what is known as a qui tam provision, which allows people unaffiliated with the government to take action on behalf of the government through whistleblowing and allegations of fraud.
 Under these acts, the federal government itself may get involved when an employee suffers from retaliation after filing a complaint against a federal employer.
 Those workers may be eligible for the following compensation:

 - Back pay at double the worker’s standard rate

 - Financial compensation for attorney’s fees

 Employers retaliate in different ways against employees who file whistleblower claims.
 Sometimes the worker is fired, demoted, harassed, denied promotion, or placed under surveillance by colleagues or a supervisor.
 In many cases, the employee receives undeserved low-performance reviews or a harmful reference when they apply for work elsewhere.
 Any such action is illegal and entitles the employee to take action against the company.

 If an employer has retaliated against you for whistleblowing, call Emery | Reddy, PLLC for experienced legal help.
 We know what’s at stake when your job is on the line, and if we accept your case, we won’t stop fighting until you’ve received the justice and compensation to which you are entitled.